 Your email shines forth with the light of Iman.

 We believe that by the grace of the Almighty you can succeed in your efforts to convince your family how important it is for a Muslim to observe salah, sawm, zakah and hajj, leaving space for the exceptions permitted.

 And this means that there are conditions where a Muslim can omit fasting, such as the following:

 1. Illness: The scholars of Islam are unanimous that if a person is ill, they may leave fasting until they are healthy enough to fast.
 And then they have to fast for the same number of days they did not fast.

 2. Travel: During travel a Muslim is allowed to leave fasting, on the condition that the journey is fairly long and tiring.
 The scholars have decided on the conditions for this permission.

-3. Pregnancy and Breastfeeding: The jurists agree that pregnant and breastfeeding women may break their fast, if they think that their children may suffer owing to their fast.
+3. Pregnancy and Nursing: The jurists agree that pregnant and nursing women may break their fast, if they think that their children may suffer owing to their fast.
 But they need to make up for missed days.